 Chocolate Hazelnut (Nutella) Souffles are such an elegant but surprisingly easy dessert to make.
 Topped with powdered sugar, this dessert is made to impress and is gluten-free friendly!

 - 3 ounces chocolate hazelnut spread

 Separate eggs.
 Begin whipping egg whites in a mixer with the whisk attachment on medium speed to build up froth, about 2 minutes.
 Increase speed and add cream of tartar along with sugar and whip egg whites to stiff peaks.

 Microwave chocolate spread for 30 seconds and add egg yolks, stir to combine.
-Add flour and stir until well incorporated (it will look like brownie batter).

 Preheat oven to 400 degrees.
 Grease and sugar 4 ramekins and place on a sheet tray for easy removal from the oven.
 Place a sheet of tin foil on the top rack of the oven, above where the soufflés will be.